-- Level 1 quoted market prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 inputs other than quoted market prices included in Level 1 that are observable for the asset or liability, either directly, such as prices, or indirectly (derived from prices). - Level 3 inputs are unobservable (supported by little or no market activity) such as non-corroborative indicative prices for a particular instrument provided by a third party.
+Level 1: Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date.

+Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

+Level 3: inputs for the asset or liability that are not based on observable market data (or supported by little or Ino market activity) such as non-corroborative indicative prices for a particular instrument provided by a third party.